danitcodes/-capstone/README.md

 - Get a 21+ confirmation page(s).
 - Add a shop section for barware & partner producers.
 - Add a food section to comply with OLCC rules requiring that every two cocktails ordered require a substantive food purchase.
+- Figure out how to do a sliding price scale for gift cards.
+- Implementing security features.
+- Add PayPal in for purchasing.

 ### Technologies Used